-If you live in Los Angeles or just visiting, it is the perfect place from which to explore the best of what California has to offer.
+If you live in Los Angeles or just visiting the City of Angels, it is the perfect place from which to go on road trips and explore the best of what California has to offer.

 At only just over 30 miles from Los Angeles, Malibu is the closest of the road trips on our list, but driving across from downtown can take much longer than you think - at busy times it can easily take an hour and a half although you can make it in 40 minutes on a quiet Sunday morning.